neuro-inc/platform-docs/administration/overview-and-installation/architecture-overview.md

 **Web Documentation**

-An up-to-date user documentation for the Web UI and CLIs with usage examples and other useful information.\
+An up-to-date user documentation for the Apolo Console and CLIs with usage examples and other useful information.\

 ![](<../../.gitbook/assets/neu.ro-architecture-overview-2 (1).png>)